YottaDB/YDBDoc/GTMAdminOps/gde.rst

 **-[NO]EPOCHTAPER**

-Tries to minimize epoch duration by reducing the number of buffers to flush by GT.M and the file system (via an fsync()) as the epoch (time-based or due to a journal file auto-switch) approaches.
+Tries to minimize epoch duration by reducing the number of buffers to flush by YottaDB and the file system (via an fsync()) as the epoch (time-based or due to a journal file auto-switch) approaches.
 By default, EPOCHTAPER is enabled.

 **-[NO]INST[_FREEZE_ON_ERROR]**